mgoellnitz/trackdown/issues.md

     refs #GITHUB remote commands fixed

+Martin Goellnitz / Tue, 13 Jun 2017 17:49:17 [bb8045feb16aaf7e837ba045cdfbd8c74e5bbfe8](https://github.com/mgoellnitz/trackdown/commit/bb8045feb16aaf7e837ba045cdfbd8c74e5bbfe8)

+    refs #GITHUB issue parsing for newlines and milestones fixed

 ## REDMINE offline mirror (resolved)

 *mirror*

-For how historical reasons I have projects with Redmine ticketing in use and with still relevant tickets.
+For how historical reasons I have projects with Redmine ticketing in use and still with relevant tickets.
 Some of them might even be a candidate to migrate to TrackDown for others it might be sufficient to get a current offline mirror when the repository is not available.

 TrackDown should be capable of translating Redmine JSON exports of tickets to the special markdown format given here.

 For the mirror scenario, certain limitations are acceptable,